 NOTE 2: When a UE in RRC_CONNECTED state is performing transmissions and/or reception for SL positioning operation, the UE shall meet all the requirements specified in Clause 9 assuming that UE has a dedicated RX/TX chain for the sidelink operation.
 Otherwise, the UE may interrup the SL positioning measurements in order to meet the measurement requirements specified in Clause 9.

-[Prior to performing SL-PRS based measurements, the UE may need to perform the discovery procedure according to TBD].
+Prior to performing SL-PRS based measurements, the target UE may need to perform the discovery procedure to discover anchor UEs according to TS 38.305 [22].

 12A.2 SL-RSTD measurements